Fiji Sugar Corporation

 It also established the Mill Area Committees as an advisory body on local sugar matters.
 The Sugar Commission is the coordinating body, and the Tribunal adjudicates contractual relations between farmers and FSC, as well as any disputes among the parties.
 The Sugar Cane Growers Council acts on behalf of farmers, and trade unions represent interests of FSC employees.

 One of the major functions of the Sugar Industry Tribunal is to establish and regulate master awards controlling contractual relationship between FSC and cane farmers.
 The master award came into effect on November 23, 1989.
 It replaced the sugar cane contract.
 Independent arbitrators who had set the contract terms were Sir Malcolm Eve (later, Lord Silso) and a judge, Lord Denning, both British.

-Soon after it took over assets of Colonial Sugar Refining Company, FSC embarked upon expansion of Fiji's milling capacity.
+Soon after it took over assets of the Colonial Sugar Refining Company, FSC embarked upon expansion of Fiji's milling capacity.
 The four mills are currently capable of manufacturing more than 500,000 tonnes of sugar per season.
 Some consideration has been given to increase mill capacity up to 600,000 tonnes a year.
 Such expansion would require substantial investment.

 Under the Seaqaqa cane development scheme, over 5,000 hectares were brought under cane by 1980.
-This project cost $22 million and accommodated 800 ethnic Fijian and Ind-Fijian farmers.
+This project cost $22 million and accommodated 800 ethnic Fijian and Indo-Fijian farmers.
 Funds were borrowed from the World Bank to help finance the project.

 The government recognizes the problem of being excessively dependent on just one crop.
 The government has, among other measures, encouraged tourism in an effort to diversify the economy.
-However, tourism is sensitive to a number of factors, and its contribution to the economy is still less than that of sugar.
+Tourism is sensitive to a number of factors, and its contribution to the economy is still less than that of sugar.

 The corporation has availed Line of Credit worth $55.78 million granted by India.